africancontrarian/alu-shell/README.md

-Learning about shell scripting in linux
+Learning about shell scripting in linux scripts